 Policy 513 - Student Promotion (Acceleration)/Retention Grades K-8

-A. The person requesting acceleration consideration should present their request in the form of a letter to the building principal, who will inform the district gifted and talented program coordinator.
+1. The person requesting acceleration consideration should present their request in the form of a letter to the building principal, who will inform the district Advanced Academics program coordinator.

-1. The gifted and talented program coordinator will analyze the characteristics in relation to:
+2. The Advanced Academics program coordinator will gather and analyze information related to the characteristics of the student in relation to:

 1. The Iowa Acceleration Scale (IAS), Third Edition, will be used to Guide the conversation about acceleration.
 A recommendation to accelerate requires a minimum of forty-six points on the IAS.

-2. The grade level acceleration request will be evaluated by a committee comprised of School Administrators, current teacher of the student, teacher at the grade level to which the student may be accelerated, parent(s)/guardian(s) of student, school psychologist, and gifted and talented program coordinator.
-The committee shall consult with the teachers and parents/guardian.
+2. The grade level acceleration request will be evaluated by a Committee comprised of School Administrators, current teacher of the student, teacher at the grade level to which the student may be accelerated, parent(s)/guardian(s) of student, school psychologist, and Advanced Academics program coordinator.
 The committee shall be responsible for the final decision and will provide a written explanation to the person that made the request to accelerate the student as to whether the student will be accelerated or remain at the current grade level.
 The written decision shall become a part of the student’s permanent file.

 II.
 GOALS